Charlie Nelms

-Charlie Nelms is an educator and administrator who served as the tenth chancellor of North Carolina Central University in Durham, North Carolina.
+Charlie Nelms is an educator and administrator who served as the fourth chancellor of University of Michigan-Flint in Flint, Michigan and tenth chancellor of North Carolina Central University in Durham, North Carolina.
 On July 26, 2012, after completing a five-year commitment to serve at the institution, Dr. Nelms announced his retirement, effective August 6, 2012.
 He currently is a contributing writer to The Huffington Post on educational issues and has founded Destination Graduation, a non-profit organization focused on increasing retention and graduation rates at the nation's historically black colleges and universities (HBCUs).

 Biography

 Charlie Nelms, Ed.D., has more than 40 years of experience and leadership in higher education.
 Nelms served as chancellor of North Carolina Central University (NCCU) in Durham from 2007 to 2012.
 During his tenure, Nelms intensified the university's emphasis on student success, setting ambitious goals for increasing student retention and graduation rates.
 A few of his accomplishments included raising the standards for undergraduate admissions and progression; guiding the establishment of the first and only Ph.D. program to be offered at NCCU in 50 years; initiating and completing a comprehensive academic program review, which led to the merging or discontinuation of more than a dozen academic programs; transitioning from NCAA Division II to Division I and membership in the Mid-Eastern Athletic Conference; and creating the Division of Research and Economic Development which assisted the university in receiving the largest sponsored research grants in its history (more than $100 million flowing to NCCU researchers in five years).
 During his tenure, U.S. News & World Report ranked NCCU as one of the best public HBCUs in the country for three consecutive years.

 In 2011, Nelms published "A Call to Action", a policy directive intended to spur a national dialogue concerning the revitalization of the historically black colleges and universities as an important sector of American higher education.